Lisa A. Napolitano, Ph.D.

 Skills Training Groups

 DBT Skills Training groups are conducted on an ongoing basis.
 The groups are led by DBT therapists who have completed intensive training and meet once a week for 90 minutes.
-Participants have the option to attend the Monday groups which meet from 7:30-9:00 a.m., 5:30-7:00 p.m. and 7:00-8:30 p.m., the Tuesday group, which meets from 7:00-8:30 p.m., or the Thursday group, which meets from 5:30-7:00 p.m.
-It takes approximately 22 to 24 weeks to complete the 4 skills training modules: mindfulness, emotion regulation, distress tolerance, and interpersonal effectiveness.
+Participants have the option to attend the Monday groups which meet from 5:30-7:00 p.m. and 7:00-8:30 p.m., the Tuesday group, which meets from 7:00-8:30 p.m., the Wednesday group, which meets from 5:30-7:00 p.m., or the Thursday group, which meets from 6:00-7:30 p.m.
+It takes approximately 18 to 20 weeks to complete the 4 skills training modules: mindfulness, emotion regulation, distress tolerance, and interpersonal effectiveness.
 However, mastery of the skills may require repetition of the cycle.
 For this reason, clients will have the opportunity to continue skills training at the conclusion of the 24-week cycle to repeat the four skills training modules.
+The Intensive DBT group covers all 4 of the DBT skills training modules in 8 weeks, which meets on Mondays and Wednesdays from 10:30 a.m.-12:00 p.m, with a new cycle beginning in September 2014.

 This group is for individuals who have already completed basic skills training, but would like to continue working on integrating skills into their daily lives.
 The format of this group is less topical than basic skills training, and meets bimonthly on Wednesdays from 7:00 p.m. to 8:30 p.m..